Dimensions in Time: Writing

 John Nathan-Turner co-wrote and produced the charity special.

 In May 1993, Children in Need editor Nick Handel invited Nathan-Turner to make a five-minute 3D Doctor Who sketch for the organisation's annual telethon broadcast.
-Nathan-Turner thought of turning down the offer but was persuaded by his agent to make the sketch his "swansong", since he didn't have the chance to leave Doctor Who on his own terms in 1989.
+Nathan-Turner thought of turning down the offer but was persuaded by his agent to make the sketch his "swansong", since he did not have the chance to leave Doctor Who on his own terms in 1989.
 Nathan-Turner sought a "talented, yet relatively inexperienced co-writer" who could enthusiastically adapt to the myriad of requests typical of Children in Need productions.
 He approached David Roden, a 22-year-old aspiring writer with no professional experience, with an open brief to write the charity special.
 Roden's initial concept, Destination: Holocaust, which involved the Seventh Doctor and Brigadier Lethbridge-Stewart battling Cybermen in a church, was considered too expensive for the allocated budget.
 Nathan-Turner wanted a more nostalgic feel for the special, and also wanted to involve multiple monsters to make use of existing costumes.
 Another low-cost concept was set entirely in the TARDIS featuring the Seventh Doctor and Ace facing an alien which fed off nightmares.
 One underdeveloped story idea involved Easter Island heads.

 It was originally thought that only the Seventh Doctor would appear, but in recognition of the upcoming 30th anniversary, Nathan-Turner and Handel decided to involve as many of the Doctor's incarnations as possible.
-Doctor Who traditionally celebrated its past anniversaries with "multi-Doctor" stories.
-The Three Doctors (1972–1973) and "The Five Doctors" (1983) featured past incarnations of the Doctor interacting with the incumbent incarnation.
+Doctor Who traditionally celebrated its past anniversaries with "multi-Doctor" stories; The Three Doctors (1972–1973) and "The Five Doctors" (1983) featured past incarnations of the Doctor interacting with the incumbent incarnation.
 Roden was also requested to involve as many companions and monsters from the series as possible.
 Per Nicholas Courtney's request, the Brigadier was depicted interacting with the Sixth Doctor, as Colin Baker was the only Doctor Who lead Courtney hadn't shared a scene with on the series.
 Nathan-Turner wanted to call the special 3-Dimensions of Time; Roden changed it to The Dimensions of Time.
 It was retitled Dimensions in Time when it was discovered that "The Dimensions of Time" was an episode from the 1965 serial The Space Museum.

 I'm incredibly proud of having been involved with it.
 I'm also deeply embarrassed by the end result.
 I mean, it is just a mess.